Yanmoura16/Yanmoura16/README.md

 - 👋 Hi, I’m @Yanmoura16
 - 👀 I’m interested in ...
-Machine Learning and A.I
+Business Intelligence
 - 🌱 I’m currently learning ...
-Python
+SQL And Power BI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 E-mail Yanmoura16@outlook.com